Bijeljina

-Bijeljina (Бијељина) is a city and municipality in Bosnia and Herzegovina.
+Bijeljina (Бијељина) is a city and municipality in Republika Srpska, Bosnia and Herzegovina.
 It is the provincial center of Semberija, a geographic region in the country's northeast.
-Administratively, Bijeljina is part of the Republika Srpska entity.
-As of 2013, it has a population of 107,715 inhabitants.
-Ljubiša Savić, the commander of the Garda Panteri was born and assassinated here.
+As of 2013, it has a population of 107,715 inhabitants, making it the sixth largest city in Bosnia and Herzegovina and the second largest in the Republika Srpska entity after Banja Luka.

 Geography

 Bijeljina is located in Bosnia and Herzegovina's northeast, bound by the Sava and Drina rivers, extending over the Majevica mountains and covering a land mass of 734 km2.
 It is a part of the entity of Republika Srpska and is the center of the Semberija region.
 Semberija is a flat region with a fertile land ideal for agriculture.
 Due to this, Bijeljina is a major place for food production and trade, particularly wheat and vegetables.